Aurora Auto Repair

 Ball Joints

 Ball joints are pivotal in connecting the suspension to the wheels, absorbing shock, and allowing steering angle changes.
 Squeaking or creaking sounds, particularly during turns, may indicate failing ball joints.
-Delaying replacement can result in suspension parts dragging on the pavement.
+Delaying replacement can result in suspension parts dragging on the pavement—a dangerous situation on Aurora's busy thoroughfares.

 Control Arms